master-of-zen/Av1an/README.md

     -enc --encoder          Encoder to use (aom or rav1e or svt_av1.
 Default: aom)
                             Example: -enc rav1e

-    -e   --encoding_params  Encoder settings flags (If not set, will be used default parameters.
+    -v   --video_params     Encoder settings flags (If not set, will be used default parameters.
                             Required for SVT-AV1s)
                             Can be set for both video and image mode Must be inside ' ' or " "